John Blake (cricketer): Early life and first-class cricket

 The son of Philip and Marjorie Flora Blake, he was born at Portsmouth in November 1917.
 His father was a dentist in the nearby town of Havant.
 He had a younger brother, David, who would also play first-class cricket.
-Aged 7, he was seriously injured on 13 April 1925 when he was hit by a car whilst crossing a road in Harpenden, while staying in the town with a relative.
+At the age of 7, John was seriously injured on 13 April 1925 when he was hit by a car whilst crossing a road in Harpenden, where he was staying in town with a relative.
 Blake was educated at Emsworth House School, before proceeding to Aldenham School as a scholar, where he played for the school cricket team and headed its averages in 1935.
 From there, he matriculated to study mathematics at St John's College, Cambridge.

 While studying at Cambridge, he made his debut in first-class cricket for Hampshire against Sussex at Worthing in the 1938 County Championship.
 A member of Cambridge University Cricket Club, Blake made a single first-class appearance for Cambridge the following season against the British Army cricket team, in addition to playing for Hampshire against Cambridge University.
 In 1939, which was his final year at Cambridge, he played extensively for Cambridge, making fourteen appearances; this included playing in that seasons University Match against Oxford University at Lord's, which gained him his Blue.
 Later in the summer of 1939, he made seven first-class appearances for Hampshire.
 In total, he played fifteen first-class matches for Cambridge and fourteen for Hampshire.
 For Cambridge, he scored 767 runs at an average of 31.95, with seven half centuries and a highest score of 88.
 For Hampshire, he scored 328 runs at an average of 13.66, with a highest score of 48.
 After graduating from Cambridge, Blake became a maths teacher at Sherborne School and a tutor at Westcott House, Cambridge.